 - Mix all spices and garlic in a small bowl.

-- Add spices to the meat and mix well, using your hands.
+- Add spices, garlic, and flax eggs to the meat and mix well, using your hands.

 - Heat a large nonstick pan over medium-high heat.